List of English football first tier top scorers

-Top Scorers
+Top scorers

 By season

-On six occasions Jimmy Greaves was the league top scorer, twice with Chelsea and later four with Tottenham, however Steve Bloomer with 5 holds the record for one team.
-Thierry Henry is the record Premier League winner with 4.
+On six occasions Jimmy Greaves was the league top scorer: twice with Chelsea and later four with Tottenham Hotspur; however, Steve Bloomer with five holds the record for one team.
+Thierry Henry is the record Premier League winner with four.
 Gary Lineker has won the honour three times, all with different clubs, the only player to do so.

-In the 1951–52 season, Chile international Jorge ‘George’ Robledo became the first foreign player to score the most goals in a season, topping the list with 33 goals for Newcastle United.
-He stood alone on this list for 47 years.
+In the 1951–52 season, Chile international Jorge 'George' Robledo became the first foreign player to score the most goals in a season, topping the list with 33 goals for Newcastle United.
 For two consecutive years the award was won by the lowest total of goals ever, 18.
-Englishmen Michael Owen, Dion Dublin and Chris Sutton won in the 97–98 season.
-Owen again won in the 98–99 season, but this time he was joined by Dutchman Jimmy Floyd Hasselbaink and Dwight Yorke, Trinidad & Tobago, the duo becoming the first foreign league top scorers since Robledo.
-Didier Drogba (Ivory Coast) became the first African to win the award in 2006–07 season and later Carlos Tevez, Luis Suarez and Sergio Aguero would add to the South American winners.
-In 2018–19, two players from the same club both finished as top scorers for the first time, Sadio Mané, Senegal, and Mohamed Salah, Egypt, of Liverpool. finished in another three way tie, joined by Pierre Emerick Aubameyang, Gabon.
-Last season saw Son Heung Min become the first Asian winner, the South Korean scored 23 goals to finish level with Mohamed Salah.
+Englishmen Michael Owen, Dion Dublin and Chris Sutton won in the 1997–98 season.
+Owen again won in the 1998–99 season, but this time he was joined by Dutchman Jimmy Floyd Hasselbaink and Dwight Yorke, Trinidad and Tobago, the duo becoming the first foreign, league top scorers since Robledo.
+During this period however, two Republic of Ireland internationals, winger Andy McEvoy and striker John Aldridge, topped the scoring charts.
+McEvoy shared the most goals with Jimmy Greaves in the 1964–65 season while Aldridge top scored for Liverpool in the 1987–88 season.
+Both players, although non-British, do not appear on the top foreign goalscorers list published by the IFFHS as well as many other more reputable football websites.
+Didier Drogba (Ivory Coast) became the first African to win the award in 2006–07 season and later Carlos Tevez, Luis Suárez and Sergio Agüero would add to the South American winners.
+In 2018–19, two players from the same club both finished as top scorers for the first time, Sadio Mané, Senegal, and Mohamed Salah, Egypt, of Liverpool, finished in another three way tie, joined by Pierre Emerick Aubameyang, Gabon.
+The 2021–22 season saw Son Heung-min become the first Asian winner; the South Korean international scored 23 goals, finishing level with Mohamed Salah.